c2lang/documentation/documentation/docs/language/naming.md

 ### libraries

-Since external (C) libraries may require different names, no name checks are performed on external libraries (or .c2i files).
+Since external (C) libraries may require different names, no name checks are performed on external libraries (or `.c2i` files).

 ### constants

-Since C2 uses some of the type syntax from C, it's not always clear whether a declaration is a *constant* or a *variable*, especially with pointer types.
+Since C2 borrows some type syntax from C, it's not always clear whether a declaration is a *constant* or a *variable*, especially with pointer types.
-See below
+See below:

 ```c
 Point p = { 3, 4 }          // variable